dt-snyder/sfdx-affirm/README.md

       (optional | Default: master) The primary branch should be the remote branch that is linked to your Production Instance of Salesforce.
 Default is 'remotes/origin/master'.
 Helpful if you use main instead of master.

-  -d, --affirmdir=<value>
+  -d, --builddir=<value>
-      (optional | Default: releaseArtifacts) The directory where Affirm will save the results of your command.
+      (optional | Default: .releaseArtifacts) The directory where build files are copied to for processing, build packages are saved, and validation results are saved.
 Default is 'releaseArtifacts'.
 Would recommend a folder that is ignored by git.

   -o, --overwrite
       (optional) Provide this if you already have a sfdx-affirm.json file in your root project directory and you don't want to be asked about overwriting it.

-  -p, --packagename=<value>
+  -p, --packagedir=<value>
       (optional | Default: parcel) The default directory name for new packages.
-This folder will always be placed in the ./affirmdir/packages/ directory.
+Default is 'parcel'.
+This folder will always be placed in the default builddir or the one you indicated

   -t, --declarativetestclass=<value>
       (optional | Default: undefined) The test class to use when no test classes are provided.
 Mainly used for declarative